2023 Solar Incentives Guide for West Hanover, PA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
-A federal incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a certain percentage of the cost of your solar system.
+Federal solar incentives are probably the first thing that you think of when thinking about solar incentives.
+You may have heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit equal to a specified percentage of the money you spend on solar panels for your home.

-In August 2022, the ITC (now called the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
-For solar systems installed between January 1, 2022 and December 31, 2032, homeowners can receive a credit for 30% of the total cost.
-After 2033, the percentage will decrease annually until the Clean Energy Credit ends in 2035.
-Starting in 2023, it will also be easier to claim credits for energy storage systems under this new program.
+In August 2022, the ITC (now titled the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
+For solar system installations that begin after January 1, 2022 and are completed by the end of 2032, homeowners may be eligible for a credit for 30% of the total cost.
+This percentage will decrease annually after 2032 until the Clean Energy Credit expires in 2035.
+The program expansion also makes claiming credit for energy storage systems easier than ever before, starting in 2023.

 Click here to learn more about the new Inflation Reduction Act.
-To understand how the new Clean Energy Credit will apply to you, talk to your local West Hanover solar installation expert.
+Your local West Hanover solar panel installer can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives

 Some solar incentives are often also provided by state and local governments.
-As with federal incentives, these may include tax credits, rebates and more.
-Some incentives are ongoing, while others might only be available for a limited time.
-Incentives may be offered by the Pennsylvania government, or by your county or municipality.
+Similar to federal incentives, these might include tax credits, rebates and more.
+Incentives may be offered by the state of Pennsylvania, or by your county or municipality.
+Certain incentives are available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in West Hanover